apache/doris/docs/en/docs/advanced/variables.md

 * `enable_strong_consistency_read`

-  To enable strong consistency reading.
-In scenarios where strong consistency is required, this variable can be set to true to make loaded data immediately visible to queries.
-The default value is false.
+  Used to enable strong consistent reading.
+By default, Doris supports strong consistency within the same session, that is, changes to data within the same session are visible in real time.
+If you want strong consistent reads between sessions, set this variable to true.

 ***